GoogleCloudPlatform/professional-services/tools/gcs-bucket-mover/README.md

 If the lock file is not found, the tool will set the bucket ACLs to 'private', remove all IAM roles and set the source project service account as the only admin on the bucket so that nobody else can make any changes to the bucket while the mover is running.
-After the move is completed, the new bucket in the target project will have itsACL/IAM set to the original source bucket settings.
+After the move is completed, the new bucket in the target project will have its ACL/IAM set to the original source bucket settings.
+The original source bucket ACL/IAM values are logged to Stackdriver before the bucket is locked down in case they need to be retrieved.

 Object level ACLs are not looked at or modified.